 In the hot and humid coastal towns, you will see tourists relaxing at the beach bars in flip flops, tank tops, and shorts, or even bathing suits from their day on the beach.

-In San Jose and most of the Central Valley, it gets a lot colder at night, so you will want to put on more clothes.
+San Jose and most of the Central Valley get a lot colder at night, so you will want to put on more clothes.

 To fit in with the locals in any town, you will want to dress a lot sharper with a nice top or dress, nice jeans or a skirt, and shoes or high heels.